pp4rs/DEPRECATED-installation-guide/docs/sqlite.md

 To check, open a terminal and then type (followed by hitting the return key):

-    sqlite3
+    sqlite3 --version

-If it is installed, you should see the following output:
+If it is installed, you should see something similar to the follwoing returned:

-    SQLite version 3.13.0 2016-05-18 10:57:30
-    Enter ".help" for usage hints.
-    Connected to a transient in-memory database.
-    Use ".open FILENAME" to reopen on a persistent database.

-**Note: exit sqlite by typing `.exit`**
+    3.15.2 2016-11-28 19:13:37

+This is the version number that you have installed.
+Ensure that the version you have installed is `3.15.1` or higher.